johanlillja/i2i/README.md

 # i2i
-Welcome to the development folder for the ion to image (i2i) application.
+Welcome to the development folder for the ion to image (i2i) application and sourcecode.

 # What is i2i

 i2i is an application written in MATLAB for processing of mass spectrometry imaging data sets.
-The application can be run targeted or untargeted.
+The application can be run targeted or untargeted data analysis.
 # Requirements

 The application is developed with MATLAB 2022a, please use this version when you test the application.
+There might be conflicts when trying to run the code with other verisons of MATLAB.
 After downloading the source code you need to add the whole folder to path, this is easily done by right clicking on the folder.
 You also need the image processing toolbox and the parallel computing toolbox in MATLAB.